TablePress/TablePress/readme.txt

 To make TablePress available in your language, go to the [TablePress translations page](https://translate.wordpress.org/projects/wp-plugins/tablepress), log in with a free wordpress.org account and start translating.

 = Migration from WP-Table Reloaded =
-TablePress is the official successor of the WP-Table Reloaded plugin.
-It has been rewritten from the ground up and uses an entirely new internal structure.
-This fixes some major flaws of WP-Table Reloaded and prepares the plugin for easier, safer, and better future development.
-If you are currently using WP-Table Reloaded, it is highly recommended that you switch to TablePress.
-WP-Table Reloaded will no longer be maintained or developed.
-For further information on how to switch from WP-Table Reloaded to TablePress, please see the [migration guide](https://tablepress.org/migration-from-wp-table-reloaded/) on the plugin website.
+Several years ago, TablePress has superseded the now discontinued WP-Table Reloaded plugin.
+If you are still using that, please see the [migration guide](https://tablepress.org/migration-from-wp-table-reloaded/) and switch to TablePress.

 = Development =
 You can follow the development of TablePress more closely in its official [GitHub repository](https://github.com/TobiasBg/TablePress).